-On Friday we went back to Deus Ex Machina and asked people there what they might like to say to Skynet.
+On Friday we made another trip to Deus Ex Machina in Venice, CA. We asked people there what they might like to say to Skynet.
 What they might like to offer to our future AI overlords so they would know that humankind was a thing of value & beauty.
 A thing worth saving.

 - Allison Bouganim for connecting us.